Navy Nurse Corps

 This Navy Nurse caring for a native patient in a base hospital on New Guinea wears khaki trousers on account of the mud.

 This solution stemmed from necessity and the abundant stocks of military khaki clothing on hand.
-For example, in the Pacific theater Navy nurses wore khaki trousers, shirts and garrison caps as well as men’s coveralls, raincoats and field shoes.
+For example, in the Pacific theater Navy nurses wore khaki trousers, shirts and as well as men’s coveralls, raincoats and field shoes.

 .